-The following guidelines describes the different ways to run Notus.
+The following guidelines describe the different ways to run Notus.

 Notus runs only through mpirun